Federation University Australia: Berwick Campus

+Former Brisbane campus

+The Brisbane Campus, situated in the centre of Brisbane city, offered a range of undergraduate and postgraduate programs in information technology, business and allied health.
+It closed in 2024 due to low enrolments.

 Academic profile

 Heritage buildings and old Ballarat Gaol at the School of Mines and Industry.
 Lydiard Street, Ballarat CBD.

 Undergraduate curriculum

 Students can undertake undergraduate degrees across a wide range of study areas, which are: